 Batterers Intervention Prevention Programs (BIPP)

-These classes are designed for those who have:
+Batterers Intervention Prevention Programs provide classes that are designed for those who have:

 Each BIPP is licensed and monitored by the Family Protection Services Board.
 Each program varies in its policies and procedures, but is bound to regulations noted in Legislative Rule Title 191, Series 3.